Descanonge/neba/docs/source/data/index.rst

    class SST(DataInterface):

-      # manage parameters with a simple dict
+      # store parameters in a simple dict
       Parameters = ParametersDict

       # load data using xarray